Compression

 - If the data starts with common text characters (

-0xEF 0xBB 0xBF), it is uncompressed - If 80%+ of the first 16 bytes are printable ASCII, it is uncompressed
+0xEF 0xBB 0xBF), assume uncompressed. - If 80%+ of the first 16 bytes are printable ASCII, assume uncompressed.

 Error Recovery

-If decompression fails mid-stream (corrupt data), SmartDecompressStream emits an error via destroy().
-For small responses that fit entirely in the initial buffer, a failed decompression falls back to returning the raw data.
+If decompression fails mid-stream (corrupt data), the stream emits an error.
+For small responses that fit entirely in the initial buffer, a failed decompression falls back to returning the raw bytes.

 The HTTP adapter automatically: